oschulz/swmod/README.md

 you want to install your software.
 You can specify a new module, or add more software packages to an existing module.

-Module versions (like "1.2.3", "testing", "development", etc.) are optional, but very useful.
 By default, the module will be created under the path `$HOME/.local/sw/`.
 You can override the default installation base path with the environment variable `$SWMOD_INST_BASE`.

 To make things more comfortable, you can use `swmod setinst -l`, e.g.